STOIE/recipes/recipes/mcdonalds_big_mac/README.md

-# Sauce

-### Ingredients

-* 1 cup thick creamy white mayonnaise (not the clear stuff!)
-* 2-1/2 tablespoons sweet pickle relish
-* 1-1/2 tablespoons classic yellow mustard
-* 2 teaspoons white wine vinegar
-* 1-1/4 teaspoons fine garlic powder
-* 1-1/4 teaspoons fine onion powder
-* 2 teaspoons sweet paprika

-### Method

-1. Combine all the ingredients into a bowl and mix together thoroughly.

-# Burger
+## McDonalds Big Mac Burger

+Note. you will need the [McDonalds Big Mac sauce](../sauces/README.md) for this recipe (see the recipe for that first)

+---

-This recipe makes four regular sized Big Macs (multiply the recipe as desired).
+*This recipe makes four regular sized Big Macs (multiply the recipe as desired).*

 ### Ingredients